Bluelord/Kaggle_Courses/02 Pandas/README.md

 Instrctor for this course is [**Aleksey Bilogur**](https://www.kaggle.com/residentmario), he is a civic data specialist and open source Python contributor.
 He has done work for the NYC Mayor’s Office and NYU CUSP.
 He has a BA in Mathematics.
 Aleksey currently works for Quilt Data.
-The Dataset used in notebook is
+The Dataset used in notebook code is available in the google drive path, it is also available on Kaggle datasets.

 This course contains following lessons: